A Look Back At The First Two Years Of Testicular Cancer Awareness and How It Has Changed My Life

 By having written so much over the past two years, I have a more or less complete record of my life and how far I’ve come.
 Every few months, I go back to reread the pieces to really reflect on what an incredible journey I’ve been on since October 2016.
 I don’t have any plans to stop, as this is a passion that truly brings me joy and helps me finding purpose and meaning in life.

-Here’s to having a ball as we begin looking forward to a great third year of writing about balls.
+Here’s to having a ball as we begin looking forward to a great third year of writing about cancer… and balls.

 A self exam is how most cases of testicular cancer are detected early.
 Click the image for video directions or click here for a larger version